Will Your New Hire Remote Employee Get Paid the Same as an In-Person Employee?

 Take a warehouse worker in Georgia as an example.
 A person interested in applying for this job is probably not also looking for similar jobs in Los Angeles.
 They’re likely just looking for employment in their region.

-So with jobs like this, it’s best to set pay levels based on the state or region your company is physically located in.
+So with jobs like this, it’s best to set pay levels based on the state or region that your company is located in.